victoreeckh/Renewable_Energy_notes/pages/Storage.md

 				- (-) The voltage varies strongly with the energy stored.
 To effectively store and recover energy requires sophisticated electronic control and switching equipment.
 				- (-) Exhibits the highest dielectric absorption (inability, when being charged for a long time, to completely discharge) of all types of capacitors: 15-25 % Vnom
-				- (-) Low cell voltage (2,5-2,7 V): series coupling of several tens of cells to obtain a useful voltage -
+				- (-) Low cell voltage (2,5-2,7 V): series coupling of several tens of cells to obtain a useful voltage
+		- Applications
+			- Leuven buses
+				- Store braking energy
+				- But hybrid buses are being pushed out the market
+	- #### Superconducting Magnet Energy Storage (SMES)
+		- Concept
+			- type of energy storage system that uses a superconducting coil to store electrical energy in a magnetic field
+			- The superconducting coil is made of a material that exhibits zero electrical resistance when it is cooled to a very low temperature, typically near absolute zero (-273.15°C or -459.67°F).
+This allows a large amount of electrical current to flow through the coil without any energy loss due to resistance.
+		- When energy is stored in the SMES system, a large current is passed through the superconducting coil, creating a strong magnetic field.
+When energy is required, the magnetic field is used to generate an electrical current that can be used to power devices or systems.
+		-
+		-